-3. Articulate and defend positions on ethical issues in a way that is both reasoned and informed by the complexities of those situations

-Guiding prompts: How might students have an opportunity in the course to articulate and defend positions on ethical issues?
+3. Articulate and defend those situations positions on ethical issues in a way that is both reasoned and informed by the complexities of (i) its: How might students have an opportunity in the course to articulate and defend hical issues?
 How might the instructor evaluate mastery of this ability?

-Intercultural and Global Awareness (G11)

-If Intercultural and Global Awareness (G11) is checked

-Intercultural and Global Awareness supports effective and appropriate interaction with a variety of people and different cultural contexts.
-Considerations of diversity and inclusion are crucial for students in an increasingly complex world.
-An important application of this learning is the critical analysis of global systems and legacies and their implications for people's lives and the earth's sustainability.
-Courses addressing this concept must meet a majority of the student learning outcomes.

-Credit hours: This integrative concept will be met in conjunction with Core Concepts.
-No extra hours will be necessary.

-Choose a minimum of two of the student learning outcomes for this core concept.
-As you complete the descriptions, please use examples, particularly to explain discipline-specific vocabulary.

-1. Identify advantages and challenges of diversity and inclusion in communities and organizations

-Guiding prompts: In what context will students be asked to identify these advantages and disadvantages?
-In what ways might an instructor evaluate students on the acquisition of this perspective?

-2. Interpret an intercultural experience from both one's own and another's worldview
+Intercultural and Glo bal Awareness (G11) If Intercultural and Glob al Awareness (G11) is checked and different cultural co increasingly complex wo systems and legacies an Awareness supports effective and appropriate interaction with a variety of people ontexts.
+Considerations of diversity and inclusion are crucial for students in an orld.
+An important application of this learning is the critical analysis of global d their implications for people's lives and the earth's sustainability.
+Courses must meet a majority of the student learning outcomes.
+Credit hours: This integr be necessary. rative concept will be met in conjunction with Core Concepts.
+No extra hours will wo of the student learning outcomes for this core concept.
+As you complete the examples, particularly to explain discipline-specific vocabulary.
+1. Identify advantages an nd challenges of diversity and inclusion in communities and organizations ots: In what context will students be asked to identify these advantages and ?
+In what ways might an instructor evaluate students on the acquisition of this 2.
+Interpret an intercultu ural experience from both one's own and another's worldview •